Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 Assuming access to i.i.d.~copies $\{(X_i,Y_i,Z_i)\}_{i=1}^n$, in view of~\eqref{eq:ci_naive}, we can (i) estimate $\mathbb{E}[Y|Z=z]$ via $\hat \mu_y(z)$, (ii) estimate $\mathbb{E}[X|Z=z]$ via $\hat \mu_x(z)$ and (iii) combine these two estimates to compute $\hat C = \frac{1}{n} \sum_{i=1}^n \hat \mu_y(Z_i) \hat \mu_x(Z_i)$ for $C= \mathbb{E}[XY]$.
 If $\hat \mu_x$ and $\hat \mu_y$ are accurate, then this estimate has smaller variance than $\frac{1}{n}\sum_{i=1}^nX_iY_i$, as

 However, this naive approach has a pressing issue that may hinder its performance: even if \eqref{eq:ci_naive} holds, there can be considerable bias if the estimation of $\hat\mu_y$ and $\hat\mu_x$ has slow convergence rates.
-In this case, $\hat{C}$ is not a good estimator for $C$ because the bias $\mathbb{E}[\hat C] - C$ can be much larger than the variance of $\frac{1}{n} \sum_{i=1}^n X_i Y_i$.
+In this case, $\hat{C}$ is not a good estimator for $C$ because the bias $\mathbb{E}[\hat C] - C$ can be comparable with, or even larger in large samples than, the variance of $\frac{1}{n} \sum_{i=1}^n X_i Y_i$.

-\paragraph{A better approach.} The bias issue can be resolved using ideas from semi-parametric statistics.
-When $X\indep Y\given Z$, we can rewrite
+Figure~\ref{fig:motivate} illustrates this point via a simple numerical example, where $Z\in \RR^{20}$, $X,Y\in \RR$, and the conditional expectation functions $\EE[Y\given Z]$ and $\EE[X\given Z]$ only involve the first three entries in $Z$.
+The goal is to compute the best linear predictor for $Y$, and the default choice is OLS.
+We apply the above naive approach with $\hat\mu_y$ and $\hat\mu_x$ fitted by random forests in R, and show the bias and standard deviation scaled by $\sqrt{n}$ for various sample sizes $n$.

+Even in this simple example where random forests should excel, the naive approach exhibits a significantly larger bias compared to plain OLS.
+This bias is larger than $n^{-1/2}$, and is due to the slow convergence of random forests.
+In addition, contrary to our prediction, the standard deviation of the naive approach is close to, instead of smaller than, the OLS, which is also due to the variability in training the random forests.

+\paragraph{A better approach.} The performance of our new approach is depicted in red in Figure~\ref{fig:motivate}: It has negligible bias and reduces the standard deviation by more than $40\%$ compared with OLS at all sample sizes.
+Our new approach uses the same intuitions as mentioned earlier but additionally addresses bias using well-known semi-parametric techniques based on the mixed-bias property~\citep{rotnitzky2021characterization,robins2008higher}.
+We further rewrite~\eqref{eq:ci_naive} as